Marko2407/project_frontend/README.md

 # mb_project_demo_frontend
-Demo project using grapqhl with clean JS - connection
+Demo project using GraphQL with clean JS - connection

 To get data you need to make get data with specific query Every network request should be done by using async/await method.
 After response you will either get list of data or empty list or error.